-DRUM will send you an email with your password if you've forgetting it.
-Click the Login link on the home page and then select the link for "forgotten your password" instead of filling in your email address and password.
+For non-UM users, DRUM will send you an email with your password if you've forgotten it.
+Click the Login link on the home page and select Others.
+Then select the link for "forgotten your password" instead of filling in your email address and password.
 DRUM will send the password to whatever email address you have on file in the system.

 The easiest way to find the permanent URL for any DRUM work is to search or browse by author.
 When you have selected the entry for your name and then selected the work you want to refer to, view the page providing the link to the deposited file.
 The permanent URL is given in a gray box at the top of the page.